imrenagi/beam-bank-trx-analytics/README.md

 > Both mode mentioned above uses speculative aggregate trigger.
-This means in a designated period of time within a window, the application will trigger a speculative aggregate from the data which have arrived on to the system.
+This means in a designated period of time within a window, the application will trigger one or more speculative aggregates from the data which have arrived on to the system.

 ## Getting Started